 However, things get really tasty if you own an Echo or Echo Dot.
 To receive Amazon Prime through one such device costs just £3.99 per month.
 If that doesn't further drive sales of both Echos and Music Unlimited, we don't know what will.

-Admittedly, the deal is limited literally to that one device – there's no mobile access for you, here – but Music Unlimited has been built specifically to turn Echo's personal assistant Alexa into a better DJ than ever.
+Admittedly, the deal is limited literally to that one device – there's no mobile access for you, here – but then Music Unlimited has been built primarily to turn Echo's personal assistant Alexa into a better DJ than ever.

 As well as asking for tracks and albums by artists, you can also ask her to play music by date of recording, genre and mood – "Happy 80s music" or, if that's not your bag, "sad indie music from the 90s", for instance.
 Even something like "Alexa: play David Bowie music from the 70s, before he went a bit crap."
 She won't understand the last bit, but what the hell.